buffup/WebTechTest/README.md

 Create a simple HTML page, that hosts a video stream (use this URL: https://buffup-public.s3.eu-west-2.amazonaws.com/video/toronto+nba+cut+3.mp4) in any HTML5 video player you want.

-Import the nom package for the library that you have created in Part B, to display content on top of that player
+Import the npm package for the library that you have created in Part B, to display content on top of that player

 ## Part B: Web Library